BornaAkbarshahi/Caesar-Cipher-Bash/readme.md

 Select the key # you used to encrypt the file, then select the file you want to run.
 This will decrypt the file, create a copy in `./decrypted/`, and then run the script in the terminal (if applicable).

 ### Future Features
-I would like to add the ability to encode special characters.
+I would like to add the ability to encode special characters, so I would probably end up using a different cipher/encryption method.
 Also, I would like to add checks for different file types.

 Challenge from [Karan Projects](https://github.com/karan/Projects)